haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 ---
-title: "Exploring NuGet Package Signing"
+title: "Why NuGet Package Signing Is Not (Yet) for Me"
 description: "An exploration of the NuGet package signing feature."
-date: 2019-04-03 -0800 09:52 AM PDT
+date: 2019-04-03 -0800 09:05 AM PDT
-tags: [nuget,security]
+tags: [nuget,security,oss]
 excerpt_image: https://user-images.githubusercontent.com/19977/55196121-ad28e600-516b-11e9-905d-6e1298dd8216.PNG
 ---

 Strap in for a rollicking exploration of the NuGet package signing feature.
 What is the feature and what is it good for?
 And does it live up to its purpose?
-I know what you're thinking - I know how to party.
+Yes, my friends, I know how to party.

 To get reacquainted with my old pal NuGet, I updated some old packages and tweeted about the fun I had doing it.
 That's when my buddy Oren rained on my parade.

 <img width="615" title="Oren: Did you sign it?
 Phil: Nope" alt="Oren: Did you sign it?
 Phil: Nope" src="https://user-images.githubusercontent.com/19977/55128835-41466f00-50d2-11e9-999f-d2be1c84ffee.png">

 Perhaps my answer was a bit glib.
-Perhaps.
-A tiny bit.
+Just a bit.

-But if you peer behind the glib "nope", there is an overflowing cauldron of thoughts.
+But if you peer behind the glib "nope", there's an overflowing cauldron of thoughts.
 These thoughts aren't compressible into a series of tweets.

 I captured some of these thoughts in [a blog post I wrote about Trust and NuGet](https://haacked.com/archive/2013/02/19/trust-and-nuget.aspx/) back in 2013 (six years ago!).

 > Just to be clear.
 I’m actually in favor of supporting package signing eventually.
 But I do not support requiring package signing to make it into the NuGet gallery.
 And I think there are much better approaches we can take first to mitigate the risk of using NuGet before we get to that point.

-Well guess what?
+Well guess what?!
 It's six years later and NuGet has package signing.
 Were my predictions correct?

 ## The Ubiquity Problem